 Number of Games: Each team in the Regular Section is guaranteed a minimum of four games.
 Each team in the Seniors Section is guaranteed a minimum of three games.

-Length of Games: All games, including the finals, in both the Regular and Seniors sections shall be eight ends, using the four-rock free guard zone rule.
+Length of Games: All games, including the finals, in both the Open and Senior Divisions shall be eight ends in length, using the five-rock free guard zone rules.

-In the interest of maintaining schedules, when a team has run out of rocks, the game must be ended.
-A team may concede the game at any time.
-No games will be ended or called on account of any time limit.
+30 MINUTES PRIOR TO THE END OF THE TWO HOURS, YOU MAY FINISH THE END IN PROGRESS AND PLAY ONE MORE END.
+NOTWITHSTANDING THE ABOVE, YOUR GAME MAY NOT EXCEED TWO HOURS.
+In the interest of maintaining schedules, when a team has run out of rocks, the game must be ended; a team may concede the game at any time.

 Practice Time: Due to scheduling requirements, no practice time will be permitted.